LaunchPadLab/lp-hoc/README.md

 ## Contribution
 This package follows the Opex [NPM package guidelines](https://github.com/LaunchPadLab/opex/blob/master/gists/npm-package-guidelines.md).
 Please refer to the linked document for information on contributing, testing and versioning.

+## Additional info

+#### Size Limit
+This library uses [size-limit](https://github.com/ai/size-limit) to prevent size bloat.
+The `yarn size` script is run in CI to check that the package size is under the limit specified in [.size-limit.js](.size-limit.js).
+For a visualization of this package's relative dependency sizes, you can run `yarn size --why`.